-Coaxlink expects an I/O Channel Acknowledgement packet in response to every Trigger packet.
-If the acknowledgement packet is not received within the 20 μs time-out value, the transmitter resends the trigger packet.
+Coaxlink expects an I/O Channel Acknowledgment packet in response to every Trigger packet.
+If the acknowledgment packet is not received within the 20 μs time-out value, the transmitter resends the trigger packet.
 It performs up to 3 retries.